 Efficiency means doing something at the lowest possible cost.
 Effectiveness means doing the right things to create the most value.
 The doctor performed the surgery without error.
 Because the patient died, no value was created.

-AACSB: Analytic Blooms: Analyze Difficulty: 2 Medium Learning Objective: 01-04 Evaluate the efficiency of a firm.
+AACSB: Analytical Thinking Blooms: Analyze Difficulty: 2 Medium Learning Objective: 01-04 Evaluate the efficiency of a firm.
 Topic: Efficiency, Effectiveness, and Value

 4. A worker can be efficient without being effective.